chriswarren/chriswarren.github.io/_posts/2023-01-20-law-of-demeter.md

 ---
 layout: post
-title: How I Explain Violating the Law of Demeter
+title: How I Think About The Law of Demeter
 categories: programming
 ---